karsumit94/spring-boot-github-workflow-example/README.md

 # spring-boot-github-workflow-example
 With GitHub Actions you can easily automate all your software workflows with CI / CD.
 Build, test, and implement your code right from GitHub.
+The only thing you need to do to enable GitHub Actions is add a YAML file (maven-publish.yml) to the .github / workflows folder in the root of your project.
 ### Sample Workflows file structure:
 ```
 name: Maven Package